-In just one hour, discover Chicago’s newest neighborhood, Lakeshore East, with a walk around two notable…
+In just one hour, discover Chicago’s newest neighborhood, Lakeshore East, featuring two notable buildings…

 From the moment it appeared on the Chicago skyline, the Aqua Tower has earned numerous awards for design excellence.
 However, it hasn’t kept all the glory for itself.